 Informally, through her various texts, Hildegard described over three hundred recipes and treatments, which have shown to treat of a variety of ailments from cardiovascular disease, to gastrointestinal issues, diabetes, skin diseases, allergies, and nervous disorders.

-At the center of Hildegard’s nutritional therapy is the ancient grain spelt, which we explore extensively on this site, at some of the following pages.
+At the center of Hildegard’s nutritional therapy is a medieval diet focused on the ancient grain spelt, which we explore extensively on this site, with several posts on our Spelt landing page.

-Throughout Hildegard’s extensive work, we have summarized 6 basic rules for a healthy life, to prevent or cure persistent ailments.
-These are also known as Hildegard’s 6 pillars or columns.
+Throughout Hildegard’s extensive writings, we have summarized 6 basic rules for a healthy life to prevent or cure persistent ailments.
+Derived primarily from Physica and Causae et Curae, these are also known as Hildegard’s 6 pillars or columns.
+See our dedicated post for more elaborate explanation of Hildegard’s 6 Steps to Healing Harmony.

 - Remedies are found everywhere in nature